Extevious/UnityEngineAssets/README.md

 - **UnityEngineAssets.Scripts:** *MonoBehaviour scripts.
 Unlike other branches, this will house functionality.*

 *Note: Most branches will follow the naming convention of Unity's namespaces.
-Large changes or additions might be created under a seperate branch that wont be mentioned here.*
+Large changes or additions might be created under a separate branch that wont be mentioned here.*

 ## Submitting Pull Requests